Spatial modeling of shot conversion in soccer to single out goalscoring ability: Results

-We can see that the performances of SLRM and KMM are very similar.
-But, our model shows consistently better (higher score function) performance when the cost for a false positive is not less than 0.6.
+We can see that the performances of the three methods are very similar for other shots.
+But, our model shows consistently better (higher score function) performance when the cost for a false positive is less than 0.7.
 From a practical point of view, it is probably more important to predict a goal successfully, and naturally, the cost for a false positive should be less.
 And we can see that in such cases, our model performs better than the other two.
-Even for $\alpha=\beta$, when the cost is equal for goal and miss, calculations showed that for our model, the score function is approximately $15\%$ (and 19\%) higher than that of the SLRM (and KMM).
+Even for $\alpha=\beta$, when the cost is equal for goal and miss, calculations showed that for our model, the score function is approximately $20\%$ higher than the other candidate models.

+For headers, though, the results are a bit different.
+While similar conclusions remain true for our model as compared to SLRM or NN, KMM performs the best.
+Hence, one can expect that for headers, the specification for the spatial correlation is probably not being best explained by the exponential decay function

-To conclude this section, we emphasize that goals are example of rare events (\citet{anderson13}), as only about $10\%$ of the shots get converted to goals on an average.
-It is nearly impossible to get a very high prediction accuracy in such a rare events regression model without calibration.
+To conclude this section, we once again emphasize that goals are example of rare events (\citet{anderson13}), as only about $10\%$ of the shots get converted to goals on an average.
+It is nearly impossible to get a very high prediction accuracy without calibration.
 Since we do not have the necessary information to calibrate the predictions, we should primarily focus on validating the model.
-And from the above discussions, we can say that in our proposed model performs better than the existing method (SLRM), and also, our specification of the spatial correlation in the probit model works better than other popular choice (KMM).
+And from the above discussions, we can say that in our proposed model performs better than the three different types of methods we considered.